 In many cases the COVID-19 situation means that employers have asked employees to work from home.
 Sometimes the employee's country of residence is a different country to the country in which the employer has its place of business and in which the activities usually take place.
 The question arises as to whether this situation can lead to the permanent establishment of the employer in the employee's country of residence, with the consequence being non-compliance with the rules and sometimes even double taxation.
 Generally this is not the case because there is no long-term element.
 However, the expectation is that, in many cases, working from home is (partially) going to become the 'new normal'.
 This increases the risk of the employer having a permanent establishment in the employee's country.
 Because this differs per country and type of tax, it would be good for you as an employer to assess these risks.

 In practice it may be the case that employees live in one country but work in another.
 Tax treaties divide the authority to levy between the country of residence and the country of employment.
 It is not yet known what the 'new way of working' is going to look like after the coronavirus crisis.
 Employers that are considering offering employees the possibility of working from home on a more structural basis must take account of the fact that this can affect the tax and social security position of international employees, as well as the treaties preventing double taxation which mean that the authority to levy may shift from the country of employment to the country of residence and vice versa.
 Because this differs per country and type of tax, it would be good for you as an employer to assess the effects and compliance obligations.
 The agreements which have been made within the EU in the field of social security may well no longer apply (after the coronavirus measures have ended).
-The mutual agreements with Belgium and Germany for the levying of tax for international employees applies until 30 September 2021, negotiations for further extension to 1 January 2022 are still ongoing.
+The mutual agreements with Belgium and Germany for the levying of tax for international employees apply up to and including 30 June 2022.

 The coronavirus crisis may provide clear evidence that your company needs extra financial flexibility.
 As a major shareholder you may be confronted with the question of whether you should provide this financial flexibility from your private capital by means of a capital contribution or by issuing a loan.
 If you issue a loan to your company, you must agree on a commercial interest rate with your company (in other words an interest rate which an independent third party would charge in the same circumstances).
 That may cause undesirable extra financial pressure for your company and possibly put it in a difficult position with regard to other (banking) financiers involved.